Advancing AI safety collaboration, talent, and insight

 We host individuals or teams doing mission-aligned work that doesn’t fit within our other programs.
 Participants include individuals from nonprofit organizations, universities, AI companies, think tanks, and governments.
 They are offered workspaces for short- and long-term use at the center (fees apply) as well as opportunities to connect with researchers and other contributors.

-"I think this has probably been the period of 4 weeks in which I learned the most about any topic, throughout my whole life."
+"I think this has probably been the period of four weeks in which I learned the most about any topic, throughout my whole life."

 Gabriel Wu